 Portland, Or., January 18, 2016 – Gateway to College National Network (GtCNN) is pleased to announce the launch of two new Gateway to College programs in New England.
 North Shore Community College (NSCC) in Danvers, Massachusetts, and Roger Williams University (RWU) in Providence, Rhode Island, are the first programs in the region that will be launched over the next five years, with support from Boston’s Barr Foundation.
-The two new programs bring the total number of Gateway to College programs to 40 nationally, with programs operating in 21 states.
-The new programs will join six Massachusetts program who are already doing exceptional work in the region.
+The two new programs bring the total number of Gateway to College programs to 39 nationally, with programs operating in 20 states.
+The new programs will join six Massachusetts programs that are already doing exceptional work in the region.

 “In North Shore Community College and Roger Williams University, we’re confident that we have two partners who share our commitment to ensuring that our most vulnerable youth have pathway to a high school diploma and a meaningful college credential,” GtCNN President Emily Froimson shared.